odoo/documentation/accounting/others/multicurrencies/how_it_works.rst

 .. image:: media/works09.png
    :align: center

-How is Odoo's multi-currency working?
+How is Twenty20's multi-currency working?
 =====================================

 Now that you are working in a multi-currency environment, all